Dhp16/asf-investigation/README.md

 The first reported case found in the dataset for Germany was **9th of September 2020** for a case observed **7th of September**, China banned imports of pork from Germany on September 14th 2020.
 It would have been possible to anticipate such ban.

-**3. Indonesia:**
-TODO:
+Other cases that could be investigated include Indonesia and Viet Nam.

-**4. Further findings:** despite the findings suggesting that following the data at the Food and Agriculture Organisation of the United Nations would be enough to get ahead of national import bans from China, there will always be a lag between the observed date and the reported date, but also between the reported date and the published date.
+**3. Further findings:** despite the findings suggesting that following the data at the Food and Agriculture Organisation of the United Nations would be enough to get ahead of national import bans from China, there will always be a lag between the observed date and the reported date, but also between the reported date and the published date.
 The place best measure to get the most up to date data on new observed instances of ASF is the [World Organisation for Animal Health](https://www.woah.org/en/home/), more specifically to sign up to their [distribution list](https://www.woah.org/en/what-we-do/animal-health-and-welfare/disease-data-collection/info-list/).